shekh-2810/AstraLock/README.md

 ## **Disclaimer**

-This is biometric authentication software.
+**Biometric authentication is inherently probabilistic.**

+Do **not** rely on face authentication as your only recovery method.

-Always keep a fallback login method.
+Always keep an alternative login path available.

 ### License

-MIT (project code)
+- AstraLock: MIT

-cnpy retains its own license
+- cnpy: Retains its original license